 When a household chooses to acquire a dog, it’s an exciting new chapter.
 The family dynamic shifts, and there are all kinds of memories in store to be created together.

 Unfortunately, dogs aren’t as simple as many people like to think.
 They aren’t a toy you can turn on or off, or keep in a box while you’re not playing with them.

 Dogs are unique creatures that can be incredibly destructive to your property if they’re not handled properly.
 They can be a lot of work and require a significant amount of money to take care of.

+Of course, there is a lot to think about before making this life-changing decision.
 To avoid disasters and costly bills, take note of some of the biggest mistakes you’ll want to avoid.

 Not Getting Proper Fencing

 Unfortunately, it’s common for dogs to run away from home.
 Many breeds are curious by nature, and they can get lost while trying to explore the world around them.

 That’s why it’s imperative to install a proper fence around your property.
 Not only can the dog get out and get lost if you don’t, but it could also get hit by a car.
 Rather than risk that kind of tragedy, install a suitable fence and keep your canine safely within the confines of your property.